CogBlender: Towards Continuous Cognitive Intervention in Text-to-Image Generation: Abstract

 \section{Abstract}

-Beyond conveying semantic information, an image can also manifest cognitive attributes that elicit specific cognitive processes from the viewer, such as memory encoding or emotional response.
-While modern text-to-image models excel at generating semantically coherent content, they remain limited in their ability to control such cognitive properties of images~(e.g., valence, memorability), often failing to align with the specific psychological intent.
-To bridge this gap, we introduce \oursName, a framework that enables continuous and multi-dimensional intervention of cognitive properties during text-to-image generation.
-Our approach is built upon a mapping between the \textit{Cognitive Space}, representing the space of cognitive properties, and the \textit{Semantic Manifold}, representing the manifold of the visual semantics.
-We define a set of \textit{Cognitive Anchors}, serving as the boundary points for the cognitive space.
-Then we reformulate the velocity field within the flow-matching process by interpolating from the velocity field of different anchors.
-Consequently, the generative process is driven by the velocity field and dynamically steered by multi-dimensional cognitive scores, enabling precise, fine-grained, and continuous intervention.
-We validate the effectiveness of \oursName~across four representative cognitive dimensions: valence, arousal, dominance, and image memorability.
-Extensive experiments demonstrate that our method achieves effective cognitive intervention.
-Our work provides an effective paradigm for cognition-driven creative design.
+Beyond conveying semantic information, images also possess cognitive properties that elicit specific psychological responses from viewers, such as memory encoding or emotional reactions.
+Although modern text-to-image (T2I) models generate semantically coherent content effectively, they struggle to control cognitive properties (e.g., valence, memorability) and often fail to align with the user's psychological intent.
+To bridge the gap, we introduce \oursName, an algorithm that enables continuous and multi-dimensional intervention on cognitive properties through a novel two-stage approach.
+First, we construct discrete cognition-aware rewritten prompts—variants of the input prompt that represent distinct extreme cognitive states.
+Second, we translate these discrete prompts into continuous control signals by interpolating within the velocity-field domain of flow-matching models.
+By dynamically blending the velocity fields predicted from these prompts according to the target cognitive scores, \oursName~smoothly steers the generative trajectory to realize the desired cognitive properties in the final image.
+Extensive experiments across four cognitive properties (i.e., valence, arousal, dominance, and memorability) demonstrate that \oursName~achieves effective cognitive intervention.